What is a Masters of Public Health (MPH) Degree?

 Master of Public Health (MPH) programs provide strong interdisciplinary training in population health sciences, including community health and prevention, health care management and policy, epidemiology, biostatistics, and environmental health.
 MPH students develop a broad set of skills aimed at understanding the systems that drive population health; gathering and interpreting data; and translating knowledge into action.
 MPH programs include an Applied Practical Experience as part of the curriculum.

-Master of Health Administration (MHA) programs prepares students for a management role within the health care industry.
+Master of Health Administration (MHA) programs prepare students for a management role within the health care industry.
 MHA students develop expertise in the business of health management, healthcare policy and healthcare systems.
-Drexel offers an online MHA degree through the College of Nursing and Health Professions.
+Drexel University offers an online MHA degree through the College of Nursing and Health Professions.

 How Long Does It Take to Complete a Masters of Public Health?